Princeton Environmental Institute, Princeton University

 I am a NOAA Climate and Global Change Post-doctoral Research Fellow in the Princeton Environmental Institute at Princeton University.
 My research centers around the intersection of ecosystems and climate change.
 Born in southwest Colorado, I grew up fishing, hunting, backpacking, and writing in the Rocky Mountains and return there often for my scientific endeavors.
 I did my undergraduate degree at Stanford University and recently received my Ph.D. from the Department of Biology at Stanford.

 My research focuses around two central themes:

-- What is the future of forests in the western United States?
+- What is the future of forests in the western United States and globally?
 Massive mortality events of many tree species in the last decade prompt concerns that drought, insects, and wildfire may devastate forests in the coming decades, particularly in the western US.
 I study how drought and climate change affect forest ecosystems, including tree physiology, species interactions, carbon cycling, and biosphere-atmosphere feedbacks.
 This research spans a broad array of spatial scales from xylem cells to ecosystems and seeks to gain a better mechanistic understanding of how climate change will affect forests around the world.

 - How do we communicate climate science to the public and policy-makers?
 Communicating expert consensus and scientific understanding, even with inherent uncertainties, is critical to addressing climate change.
 Recently, I’ve explored the dynamics of expert agreement in communicating the state of climate science and trends in public interest and attention to climate issues.

 - 03/2013: Press on our studies examining role of temperature and drought characteristics in aspen die-off (here, here, and here).